Violation of Probation in Florida: Penalties, Hearings, and Defenses

-Probation is a form of community supervision requiring an offender to abide by court-ordered terms and conditions in lieu of a sentence of incarceration.
-A violation of probation occurs when a defendant willfully and substantially fails to comply with the terms of his or her probationary sentence.
+Probation is a form of community supervision in Florida requiring an offender to abide by court-ordered terms and conditions of probation in lieu of a sentence of incarceration.
+A violation of probation (VOP) occurs when a defendant willfully and substantially fails to comply with the terms of his or her probationary sentence.

 Common Types of Probation Violations

-There are a number of ways that probation may be violated.
-Below are some examples of common types of probation violations:
+There are a number of ways that probation can be violated in Florida.
+Below are some examples of common probation violations:

 Violation of Probation Proceedings

-A violation of probation proceeding is much different than being charged with a new crime.
-Because you have already been sentenced to probation, you have less protection than if you were charged with a new crime.
-Some examples are:
+A VOP proceeding is much different than being charged with a new criminal offense.
+Because a person has already been sentenced to probation, they have fewer legal protections than someone charged with a new crime.

-- No right to a speedy violation of probation hearing.
+• No right to a speedy VOP hearing.

-- You can be forced to testify against yourself.
+• A probationer can be forced to testify against themselves.

 As you can see, it is much easier for the State to prove a probation violation than a new criminal charge.
-Representation by an experienced attorney is a must, as judges and prosecutors often push for harsh sentencing and increased criminal penalties for probation violations.
+Representation by an experienced probation violation defense attorney is a must, as judges and prosecutors often pursue harsh sentencing and increased criminal penalties for probation violations.

 Violation of Probation Penalties